Council for Ligurian Linguistic Heritage

 Ligurian literature book series

-Zimme de braxa (“sparks of embers”) is a book series born in collaboration with the publisher Zona under the auspices of the Conseggio pe-o patrimònio linguistico ligure.
+Zimme de braxa (“sparks of embers”) is a book series born in collaboration with the publisher Zona, edited by Anselmo Roveda and under the auspices of the Council for Ligurian Linguistic Heritage (Conseggio pe-o patrimònio linguistico ligure).
 It aims to offer an overview of the vast spectrum of Ligurian literature from medieval times to the present day, spanning a variety of textual genres, themes and linguistic areas.

 The volumes it features – all accompanied by critical notes and commentary – are variously texts from the historical literary tradition, reissues of some of the most significant works of the last two centuries, and unpublished works by contemporary authors.
 The series is divided into three sections, each relating to a textual type and distinguished by a color accent on the cover: red for poetry and rhyme; green for fiction and prose; and blue for theater and drama.